-U.S.-EU Wine Agreement: In March 2006, the United States and the EU signed the 'Agreement between the United States and the European Community on Trade in Wine'.
-The Agreement covers wines with an alcohol content of not less than seven percent and not more than 22 percent.
+U.S.-EU Wine Agreement: In March 2006, the United States and the EU signed the Agreement, which covers wines with an alcohol content of not less than 7 percent and not more than 22 percent.
 All U.S. wine exports must be accompanied by certification and analysis documentation using the format specified in Annex III (a) to the Agreement.
 More information on the simplified EU import certificate form can be obtained from the Alcohol and Tobacco Tax and Trade Bureau.
 The Agreement's "Protocol on Wine Labeling" sets optional conditions for wine labels.
 Commission Regulation 1416/2006 concerns the protection of U.S. names of origin in the EU.
 Information on U.S.-EU wine trade can also be obtained from the U.S. Treasury Department's Alcohol and Tobacco Tax and Trade Bureau.